St Luke's Lutheran Church

 Bunbury Street, Cavendish

-inst.
-1983 Uniting Church, West Ararat;
+Installed 1983 Uniting Church, West Ararat

-inst 1984 residence of Ivan Puls, Miga Lake; inst present loc 2001.
+Installed 1984 residence of Ivan Puls, Miga Lake

-St Luke’s Church, constructed in bluestone in 1857, is a former Presbyterian Church that was bought by the local Lutheran congregation following the formation of the Uniting Church.
-The building consists of a three-bay nave.
+St Luke's Church, constructed in bluestone in 1857, is a former Presbyterian Church that was bought by the local Lutheran congregation following the formation of the Uniting Church.1 The building consists of a three-bay nave.
 There is an entrance porch clad in pressed metal (stamped to resemble stone) and decorative barge boards in the main and porch gables.

-The instrument appears to date from the 1850s, this being suggested by the style of casework, keycheeks and script drawstop engraving – one of the knobs has the antiquarian spelling Stop Bafs: the capitals are engraved in red.
+There are scrolled keycheeks and script drawstop engraving – one of the knobs has the antiquarian spelling Stop Bafs: the capitals are engraved in red.
 The sharp keys have rounded ends: the keyboard is likely to have been imported, maybe from Edward Violette, London who made the keyboard for the Samuel Joscelyne organ now at St James-the-Great Anglican Church, East St Kilda.

-The metal pipework is almost certainly imported, with florid scribed note markings and made from black metal: it has been fitted with tuning slides.
+The metal pipework is certainly imported, with florid scribed note markings and made from black metal: it has been fitted with tuning slides.
 The Keraulophon is slotted.
 The wooden pipework is made from pine with cedar caps.
 This was quite an up-to-date instrument for the period with its Clarabella, Keraulophon and two composition pedals.

 MANUAL